mkdorff/configFires/README.md

 ---

 ## Instructions:
+0. Make sure your username is 'mohonri'!
+If it is not, it will be a pain later.
 1. `cd $HOME/Documents` - Executive decision to have this under Documents
 2. `git` - This prompts the install for xcode command line tools
+3. ### ADD HERE ### dummy osascript to give us prompt to allow terminal to use accesibilty
-3. `git clone https://github.com/mkdorff/configFiles.git && cd configFiles && chmod +x setupMac.sh && ./setupMac.sh`
+4. `git clone https://github.com/mkdorff/configFiles.git && cd configFiles && chmod +x setupMac.sh && ./setupMac.sh`
+5. Final manual configs, refer to `setupMac.sh`

 This gets us 80% there.
 Everything else is manual and as I get better at AppleScript (JS works too now?), more things will be automated.